samundra/dot-vim/README.md

 - Install pathogen using instructios provided on [Pathogen]
 - Add `execute pathogen#infect()` in .vimrc file

-#### Troubleshoot Instructions
+### Troubleshoot Instructions

 1. Icons are not shown instead square ? marks are shown

-Answer: Icons are being shown by vim-devicons plugins.
+**Answer**: Icons are being shown by vim-devicons plugins.
 To work properly, it needs Patched Nerd Fonts with all the glyphs.
 Usually, it's the problem with the font in use.

-[For Mac User and iTerm]
+#### For Mac User and iTerm

-- Download the [Patched Nerd Font] and then set it as your terminal font.
+- Download the [Patched Nerd Fonts] and then set it as your terminal font.
 Close and re-start the iTerm.
 If it doesn't solve your problem then please refer to [Vim-Devicons Wiki](https://github.com/ryanoasis/vim-devicons/wiki/FAQ-&-Troubleshooting#why-isnt-it-working-how-come-i-dont-see-any-icons).
-  Since it can happen for multiple reasons, pin-pointing can be tedious.
+  Since it can happen for multiple reasons, pin-pointing the actual problem can be tedious.
+First make sure that you have the correct font then try to use the right syntax for setting the `guifont` in `.vimrc` file.

+  I will keep updating the keyboard shortcuts when I have some more time.
+Please feel free to fork it.
+When you've made some updates, please send PRs.

 [Repository]:https://github.com/samundra/vim.git
 [Pathogen]:https://github.com/tpope/vim-pathogen#installation
 [Patched Nerd Fonts]:https://github.com/ryanoasis/nerd-fonts